 •Patterns of Co-Housing

-There is a seventh worth noting.
-And I’ll explore that in the next post…
+There is a seventh significant pattern which I shall explore in the next post…